Famous Pattaya hotel now under Chinese control - Pattaya Mail

 ▪ The Pattaya Marathon this year is Saturday and Sunday, 19-20, July.
 No need to remember that.

-▪ The big difference between sex for money and sex for free us that sex for money costs a great deal less.
+▪ The big difference between sex for money and sex for free is that sex for money costs a great deal less.
 This is Thailand.

 ▪ Pattaya is famous for odd-sounding bar names.
 Tiddlers Welcome and Free Willy are two prime examples.
 Over to you.